armbian/build/config/boards/README.md

 | FULL_DESKTOP | yes/no = install Office, Thunderbird, ... |
 | DESKTOP_AUTOLOGIN | yes/no |
 | PACKAGE_LIST_DESKTOP_BOARD | space delimited packages to be installed on this boards desktop build |

+Statuses displayed at the login prompt:

+.csc or. tvb	community creations
+.wip		work in progress
+.eos		end of life